apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ex-DOJ Official Says He's 'Now At The Freakout Stage' Over 1 Donald Trump Case**
+**Zelenskyy confirms he's thinking of dismissing Ukraine's military chief**

-You can read more about it [here](https://www.huffpost.com/entry/neal-katyal-donald-trump-freakout_n_65c0a343e4b05c8779fa5a7c).
+You can read more about it [here](https://apnews.com/article/russia-ukraine-war-528cc86dc13bfae79fea8dda3e819f40).

 ## Requirements
 - Python 3.8